Gigaspaces/xap-docs/site/content/xap102adm/network-unicast-discovery.markdown

 There are many cases when you need to use a unicast-based services discovery.
-For example if you want to to use unicast with multicast (using Jini Groups), which is the default, or when **you do not have multicast enabled, or you prefer not to use multicast**.
+For example if you want to use unicast with multicast (using Jini Groups), which is the default, or when **you do not have multicast enabled, or you prefer not to use multicast**.

 In such cases, the Jini lookup discovery enables the user to discover services (spaces, GSC, GSM, processing units etc.) using unicast protocol.